MechanicalRock/mechanicalrock.github.io/_posts/2021-05-18-managing-react-application-state-with-context.md

 }
 ```

+Notice how I am careful not to directly change the existing state but instead copy the it using the spread operator (`...`) with our changes applied on top of it.
+The reason for this is so that React correctly identifies that a change has been made to the state which triggers a re-render of the components that rely on that state.
+If I were to instead mutate the existing state and return that, React would think that nothing has changed since it doesn't do a deep comparison of the object values and therefore wont trigger a re-render.

 Next, I set up Context for both the `State` and `Dispatch` and provide a function component that determines how the `Reducer` we created above will be used.
 I also provide a way of setting the initial state which aids in testability since you can establish a given state in your tests before performing actions to see how the system behaves.

 ```javascript